pikesley/insulin/README.md

 Next steps
 ==========

-* Get it generating custom CSVs for spreadsheeting
+* Generate custom CSVs for spreadsheeting
-* Get it generating PDFs for daily mail reports
+* Generate PDFs for daily mail reports
-* Get it doing some analysis
+* Do some analysis
 * Generate some more detailed output (latest HbA1c, BP, etc)
 * Give it a [meteor](http://meteor.com/) front-end (might require some help from [Chris](https://github.com/mrchrisadams)).
 Graphs, yo
+* Connect to the Google Drive API to pull the exported CSVs (OnTrack will push there) and push spreadsheetable CSVs
 * Possibly connect to [this API](http://platform.fatsecret.com/api/) to extract carb values from plain-text food descriptions (this may be a little ambitious, we'll see)
-* Connect to the Google Drive API to pull the exported CSVs (OnTrack will push there) and push spreadsheetable CSVs

 ---